Parsl/parsl/docs/userguide/glossary.rst

 **Block:**
 ------------

-A block is like a group of computers loaned to you for doing work.
-Parsl will manage passing out work to each of them to do.
-This way, you can get your work done faster by using multiple computers at the same time.
+A block is a group of resources, such as nodes or computational units, allocated for executing tasks.
+Parsl manages the distribution of work across these resources to expedite task completion.

 .. _checkpointingglossary:

 **Checkpointing:**
 ---------------------

 Checkpointing is like saving your progress in a video game.
-If something goes wrong, you can restart from the last saved point (checkpoint) instead of starting all over again.
-In Parsl, checkpointing lets you save the state of your work so that you can resume it later if there's an interruption.
+If something goes wrong, you can restart from the last saved point instead of starting over.
+In Parsl, checkpointing saves the state of your work so you can resume it later if interrupted.

 .. _concurrencyglossary:

 **Concurrency:**
 -------------------

 Concurrency means doing multiple things at the same time.
-In Parsl, it means that your apps can run simultaneously, even if they're not on the same computer.
-This can make your programs run much faster.
+In Parsl, it enables your apps to run in parallel across different resources, significantly speeding up program execution.

 .. _configurationglossary:

 **Configuration:**
 ---------------------

 Configuration sets up the rules for how Parsl should work.
 It's like adjusting the settings on your phone – you can choose how you want things to look and behave.
-In Parsl, you can configure things like how many computers to use, where to store data, and how to handle errors.
+In Parsl, you can configure things like how many resources to use, where to store data, and how to handle errors.

 .. _datafutureglossary: